 - 1. Prescribed fires, or prescribed burns, imitate the effects of fire in nature.
 True - 2.
 Prescribed fires reduce the amount of fuel available for a wild-fire.
 True - 3.
-Prescribed fires are good for Florida's ecosystem.
+Prescribed fires are good for the ecosystem.
 True

-Window III Campfire Safety
+Campfire Safety

 Campfire safety is an important part of preventing wildfires.
 Below are some rules discussed that will help prevent a campfire from getting away from you.